FocoosAI/focoos/docs/concepts.md

 ### Initialization

 InferModel instances are typically created through the `export()` method of a [FocoosModel](#focoosmodel), which handles the model optimization and conversion process.
-This method allows you to specify the target runtime (e.g., ONNX, TensorRT) and the output directory for the exported model.
+This method allows you to specify the target runtime (see the availables in [`Runtimetypes`](focoos/api/ports/#focoos.ports.RuntimeType)) and the output directory for the exported model.
 The `export()` method returns an `InferModel` instance that is optimized for fast and efficient inference.

 **Example:**
 ```python